-“I have to admit, I felt sorry for some of their young guys.
+Have to admit, felt sorry for some of their young guys.

 You know, the tank gunners and poor motherfuckers they

 slapped uniforms on to die.
-I mean those guys are like you or me
+Those guys are like you or me

 in a lot of ways.
 They just got a rotten government.